-- 3.11.1.1 Site furniture must be simple in design, well placed and satisfy a real need. - a) All street furniture including seats and rubbish receptacles should be simple and appropriate to the historic context of a mining town. - b) Limit street furniture to where there is a real need to retain the uncluttered simplicity of the street character.
-Place furniture where it will complement historic buildings and features and not obscure or detract from. - c) Avoid ornate designs that would misinterpret the history of the area. - d) Street furniture should use traditional materials but be of a contemporary design that is sympathetic to its historic context. - e) Timber and wrought iron are best.
+3.11.1.1 Site furniture to be simple in design, well placed and satisfy a real need.

+- a) All street furniture including seats and rubbish receptacles should be simple and appropriate to the historic context of a mining town. - b) Limit street furniture to where there is a real need to retain the uncluttered simplicity of the street character.
+Place furniture where it will complement historic buildings and features and not obscure or detract from. - c) Try to avoid ornate designs that would misinterpret the history of the area. - d) Street furniture should use traditional materials but be of a contemporary design that is sympathetic to its historic context. - e) Timber and wrought iron are best.
 Copper, brass and galvanised steel may be appropriate.
-Do not use stainless steel, plastic, bright colours, aluminium or fibreglass. - f) Avoid one repeated generic design for individual items.
-A limited variety of designs suited to Arrowtown would be appropriate. - g) Do not adopt items from the street furniture used in other historic towns, or elsewhere in the District, unless they are appropriate to Arrowtown.
+Try not to use stainless steel, plastic, bright colours, aluminium or fibreglass. - f) Try to avoid one repeated generic design for individual items.
+A limited variety of designs suited to Arrowtown would be appropriate. - g) Try not to adopt items from the street furniture used in other historic towns, or elsewhere in the District, unless they are appropriate to Arrowtown.